UK Inheritance Tax Rates: What You Need to Know

 • Reduced rate (if 10% or more donated to charity): 36%

 Understanding these rates and allowances is key to navigating the complexities of Inheritance Tax in the UK.
-Effective estate planning can help minimize tax liabilities, ensuring more of your estate is passed on to your loved ones.
+Effective estate planning can help reduce your inheritance tax liability, ensuring more of your estate is passed on to your loved ones.

 Understanding the Nil Rate Band